 The CMMC Timeline for Meeting Requirements and Roadmap for RFPs

 In an effort to increase the resilience of its enormous supply chain, the Department of Defense has mandated that all contractors and subcontractors meet the CMMC requirements by 2026.
-However, the CMMC timeline also included the incorporation of CMMC requirements as early as September this year.
-The first round of auditors is now undergoing training, so contractors should be ready for audits by the end of the year.
+However, the CMMC timeline also included the incorporation of CMMC requirements as early as in September 2020, when the first round of auditors began undergoing training, so contractors should have been ready for audits by the end of that year.

-Despite the onset of the COVID-19 pandemic, the CMMC framework is still on schedule.
-The original version was released in January 2020, but has since been updated to version 1.02 to address some minor administrative errors.
-While this iteration doesn’t include any substantial changes, it’s important to keep up to date with the continuing development and application of the CMMC timeline at the DoD’s website.
+Despite the COVID-19 pandemic, the CMMC framework is still on schedule.
+The original version was released in January 2020 but was updated to version 1.02 to address some minor administrative errors.
+It was then updated again in November 2021, to CMMC 2.0, which had more significant changes like changing the five tiers of compliance to three.
+It’s important to keep up to date with the continuing development and application of the CMMC timeline at the DoD’s website.

 In the meantime, here’s the CMMC roadmap you need to follow to prepare for RFPs: